aakashloyar/Fcheck-Backend1/README.md

 1 project can be cloned to different repos so origin is used as convention to push pull or whatever to your correct repo suppose for 1 repo origin is origin and for other origin is origin2

+****
+your secrets in git
+store in settings/secret and varible/actions/add new repo secret give name to it and paste the secret for eg here whatever in Fcheck-key-pair.pem